intel/intel-ai-inference-samples/IPEX_OOB_with_triton/README.md

 ### Execution on localhost

 #### 1 Download the LibTorch .zip file for the PyTorch
-[Here](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html#framework-matrix-2023) is the list of triton containers and their corresponding framework versions.

 This example uses triton container 23.05 which uses PyTorch version 2.0.0.
+[Here](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html#framework-matrix-2023) is the list of triton containers and their corresponding built-in framework versions.

-We will download the CPU only cxx11 ABI package for PyTorch 2.0.0 as follows
+We will download the LibTorch 2.0.0 (C++\CPU cxx11 ABI) package as follows

 `$ wget https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-2.0.0%2Bcpu.zip`